 Morningstar notes that some ratios are useful in and of themselves, but most are useless if not put into some kind of context (compared against themselves over time; compared against other like companies in an industry, etc.).
 [NOTE: In order to understand how to find industry benchmarks, you will need to understand the SIC / NAICS system].

-You can find ratios going back 5 years or more for individual companies by going into Standard & Poor's NetAdvantage database (link below).
+You can find ratios going back 5 years or more for individual companies by going into Standard & Poor's Global NetAdvantage database.

 Once you are in the database, search for your company by name or ticker symbol in the "Simple Search" box.
-After the results for your company search are delivered, look in the left-hand frame where you will see a link that reads "Compustat Excel Analytics."
-Click on that link, and then set the drop-down menu (center of page) for "Annual Ratio Report."
-You will then be able to download an Excel spreadsheet with several or more years of business ratios for your company.
+After the results for your company are delivered, click on "Financials" in the left navigation sidebar.

 Though opinions will vary, in general, typical financial ratios can be classified into the following basic categories (some sample ratios are provided):